beboellwa31/assignment-2/README.md

 Overview

-This repository contains the solution for your Operating Systems assignment.
+This repository contains the solution for the Operating Systems assignment.
 It demonstrates three core concepts:

 Process Creation using the fork() system call.